The Wing (workspace): History

-On March 1, 2018, the New York City Commission on Human Rights started a "commission-initiated" investigation into how The Wing membership system operates.
-At that time, The Wing did not allow men even as guests of members (unlike two other New York City women's clubs noted by The New York Times – Colony and Cosmopolitan), though it did hire some men such as plumbers and electricians.
+On March 1, 2018, the New York City Commission on Human Rights began to investigate The Wing's membership operations.
+At that time, The Wing did not allow men even as guests of members, unlike two other New York City women's clubs noted by The New York Times — Colony Club and Cosmopolitan Club — though it did hire some men such as plumbers and electricians.
 In June 2018, James E. Pietrangelo says an employee of The Wing told him his application would be automatically denied because he was a man.
 Pietrangelo, a man described by TechCrunch as "the dictionary definition of litigious", filed a lawsuit in August 2018, which claimed that The Wing's policy violated the District of Columbia's Human Right Act.
 The Wing responded, stating that prior to August 30, 2018, it had an unwritten policy of only accepting women (including transgender women) and gender non-binary people.
 The company adopted a formal written policy that took effect in September of that year which accepts members regardless of gender identity.
 The company says it only accepts about 8% of applicants – those who it judges to be committed to its mission – and that only 12 out of about 26,000 applicants were men.
 The New York City Commission's investigation ended after the adoption of a formal policy allowing membership to people of any identity.

-In December 2018, the company closed a $75-million Series C led by Sequoia Capital, including investors Upfront Ventures, Airbnb, and others.
+In December 2018, the company closed a $75-million Series C funding round which was led by Sequoia Capital, and including investors Upfront Ventures, Airbnb and others.
 Among the investors were leaders of the Time's Up movement including Valerie Jarrett, Robbie Kaplan, Katie McGrath, Hilary Rosen, and Kerry Washington.
 At the time, The Wing had raised a total of $117.5 million in funding since its founding.
 In April 2019, The Wing opened its sixth location at the Fulton Market District in Chicago, Illinois.
 The same month, The Wing opened a seventh location on Santa Monica Boulevard in West Hollywood, California.
 The West Hollywood location became the second location with an area for children.
-The location also has a sound-proof screening room and film-themed phone booths names after Princess Leia from Star Wars, C.J.
+The location also has a sound-proof screening room and film-themed phone booths named after Princess Leia from Star Wars, C.J.
 Cregg of The West Wing, Lydia Deetz from Beetlejuice.